-The Delaware County Soil Survey is the primary source of soils information in Delaware County.
+The Delaware County Soil Survey functions as the primary source of soils information in Delaware County.

-Soil maps provide critical information about the suitability of individual soil types for agriculture, building and construction, water management, on-site sewage treatment systems, and many other things.
-In the past, the Soil Survey consisted of a printed book in which all of the maps, descriptions, and resource information was contained.
+Soil maps provide critical information about the suitability of individual soil types for agriculture, building and construction, water management, on-site sewage treatment systems, and wildlife habitat.
+In the past, the Soil Survey consisted of a printed book which contained maps, soil descriptions, and resource information.

 When the Delaware County Soil Survey was modernized in the mid to late 1990s, it was converted to a digital form as part of a statewide digitization initiative.
-Today, although a limited number of printed books were produced, the Soil Survey is, effectively, a digital product.
+Although a limited number of printed books were produced, the Soil Survey today is effectively a digital product.

 Obtaining Soils Information for a Specific Property

-The Natural Resources Conservation Service (NRCS) Web Soil Survey is the source of the most current soils mapping and information.
-Soils data is available nationwide through this site.
-Alternatively, you can visit the District office for soils maps of specific properties on the most recent aerial photos that the Delaware County Auditor has made available.
+The Natural Resources Conservation Service (NRCS) Web Soil Survey maintains the most current soils mapping and information.
+Soil data is available nationwide through this site.
+Alternatively, you can visit the District office for soils maps of specific properties on the most recent aerial photos produced by the Delaware County Auditor.